 Learn More: How to Save Money on Taxes By Retiring Early

 If you withdraw money for short-term purposes, you will disturb that tax deferral process.
 In turn, you’ll be limiting the future value of the plan.
 In addition, while contributions and conversion balances may be withdrawn tax-free, withdrawals of investment earnings are fully taxable.
-And if you are under age 59 1/2, they will also be subject to the 10% early withdrawal penalty.
+And if you are under age 59½, you will also be subject to the 10% early withdrawal penalty.

 More savings now means more tax-free income later